CSY

 3. An understanding of the cell phone frequencies in use in your cruising area.

-Cell phones provided by cell phone providers are 'locked' so that you can't use your phone with other providers.
+Cell phones provided by cell phone providers may be 'locked' so that you can't use your phone with other providers.

 eFax